mariaisabeljuarezgomez/lyric_art_studio/CART_SESSION_PROBLEM_SOLUTION.md

 ## 🚨 Problem Overview

-The LyricArt Studio website experienced a critical issue where:
+The Lyric Art Studio website experienced a critical issue where:
 - **Cart items were not persisting** between page loads
 - **User login sessions were not maintaining** across page refreshes
 - **Cart counter was not updating** despite successful API calls